-The primary prevention and awareness program for all incoming students and new students, currently provided by Workplace Answers (Everfi), provides a description of safe and positive options for bystander intervention.
+The primary prevention and awareness program for all incoming students and new students, provides a description of safe and positive options for bystander intervention.
 Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking.
 Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene.